The 2019 coaching/G.M. carousel

 Here’s a one stop look at all coaching and G.M. moves, interviews, rumors, etc. for the 2019 cycle.
 This is based on published reports and information PFT has acquired from sources with knowledge of the dynamics of the general and specific processes.

 Jets: Fired coach Todd Bowles.
 Expected to pursue Michigan coach Jim Harbaugh.
-Could pursue former Packers coach Mike McCarthy.
-Reportedly will interview Cowboys defensive backs coach/passing game coordinator Kris Richard, Chiefs offensive coordinator Eric Bieniemy, Buccaneers offensive coordinator Todd Monken.
+Expected to interview former Packers coach Mike McCarthy.
+Reportedly have interest in former Lions and Colts coach Jim Caldwell.
+Reportedly will interview Cowboys defensive backs coach/passing game coordinator Kris Richard, Chiefs offensive coordinator Eric Bieniemy, Buccaneers offensive coordinator Todd Monken and USC offensive coordinator Kliff Kingsbury.
+Iowa State coach Matt Campbell declined a chance to interview.

+Dolphins: Fired coach Adam Gase.
+Could pursue Ravens coach John Harbaugh.
+Reportedly will interview Bears defensive coordinator Vic Fangio, Steelers offensive line coach Mike Munchak, Cowboys defensive backs coach Kris Richard, Chiefs offensive coordinator Eric Bieniemy and Dolphins special teams coach/assistant head coach Darren Rizzi.

 Browns: Fired coach Hue Jackson during the season.
-Will interview interim coach Gregg Williams, offensive coordinator Freddie Kitchens.
+Interviewed interim coach Gregg Williams and will interview offensive coordinator Freddie Kitchens.
 Reportedly have contacted former Packers coach Mike McCarthy.
-Have requested permission to interview Colts defensive coordinator Matt Eberflus.
+Have requested permission to interview Colts defensive coordinator Matt Eberflus, Vikings offensive coordinator Kevin Stefanski, Colts offensive coordinator Nick Sirianni and Patriots linebackers coach Brian Flores.
 Reportedly will interview Saints assistant head coach/tight ends coach Dan Campbell.
+Reportedly have interest in former Lions and Colts coach Jim Caldwell.
 Sources tell PFT that the Browns are expected to hire an offensive coach who will work closely with and develop quarterback Baker Mayfield.

 Jaguars: Announced that coach Doug Marrone, G.M.
 Dave Caldwell, and V.P. of football operations Tom Coughlin will return.

 Raiders: Fired G.M.
 Reggie McKenzie during the season.
 Hired Mike Mayock to replace him.
-Reportedly interview Marc Ross and Trey Brown for the position.
+Reportedly interviewed Marc Ross and Trey Brown for the position.

 Vikings: Coach Mike Zimmer has declared that he is not resigning or retiring.